 This collection contains born-digital graduate student work.
-The Kraemer Family Library provides open access to full text of all UCCS Dissertations submitted after 2010.
-Dissertations are organized by college and discipline.
+The Kraemer Family Library provides open access to full text of all UCCS Dissertations submitted after 2010 and Theses submitted Fall 2015 and later.
+Dissertations and theses are organized by college and discipline.

 Authors may restrict access to the UCCS campus community or place and embargo on publication of their dissertation for a maximum of two years.
-This is indicated within the repository by a lock on the PDF icon.
+This is indicated within the repository.

-Dissertations submitted prior to 2011 can be found in print in the Kraemer Family Library catalog.Search by author's name (last name, first name) or by keyword "university colorado springs dissertations".
+Dissertations and theses submitted prior to Fall 2015 can be found in print in the Kraemer Family Library catalog.Search by author's name (last name, first name) or by keyword "university colorado springs dissertations".

 The Historical Student Newspapers Collection is a pilot project to provide access to digital facsimiles of the early student newspapers published on the Colorado Springs campus.
 Newspapers may be browsed by date, keyword searching is limited.